prismskylabs/aws-snapper/LAMBDA.md

 4. Click "Select" next to "Create Your Own Policy".

-5. Enter a Policy Name and Description (anything you like) and for the Policy Document field, paste the contents of [iam.policy.sample](iam.policy.sample).
+5. Enter a Policy Name and Description (anything you like) and for the Policy Document field, paste the contents of [iam.policy.json](iam.policy.sample).
 Be sure to set your account number, EC2 regions, and SNS ARN in place of the bogus values in the sample policy.